i2mint/py2store/README.md

 as if manipulating simple python builtins (dicts, lists), or through the interface **you** want to interact with, with configuration or physical particularities out of the way.
 Also, being able to change these particularities without having to change the business-logic code.

+If you're not a "read from top to bottom" kinda person, here are some tips:
+[Quickstart](#quickstart) will show you a simple example of how it looks and feels.
+[Use cases](#use-cases) will give you an idea of how py2store can be useful to you, if at all, and [How it works](#how-it-works) will give you a sense of how it works.
+[More examples](#more-examples) will give you a taste of how you can adapt the three main aspects of storage (persistence, serialization, and indexing) to your needs.

 # Quickstart